 The way it works right now, the government collects $2,015 in taxes every time a full Boeing 757 flies between New York and Florida.

-A uh Gulf Stream 4, a G4, which that's what that is.
+A Gulfstream 4, a G4, which that's what that is.

-If you fly on a G4, similar route, the tax that uh the owner pays is 236.
+If you fly on a G4, similar route, the tax that the owner pays is $236.

-Sort of said, and the reason for this is uh these by the way, the passengers are paying the tax.
+And the reason for this is these, by the way, the passengers are paying the tax.

 This business that the airlines are paying the tax, it's built into the ticket price.

-I mean, we got all these corporate jets out there, and they're using air traffic control every bit as much as we do, but they're not paying nearly as much.
+I mean, we've got all these corporate jets out there, and they're using air traffic control every bit as much as we do, but they're not paying nearly as much.

-And uh the the number of airplanes, private versus commercial in the air that he won time, I don't really know the breakdown of this.
+And the number of airplanes, private versus commercial, in the air at any one time, I don't really know the breakdown of this.

-But Warren Buffett, oh no, he owns a lot of gold.
+But Warren Buffett, he owns a lot of NetJets owns Boku corporate jets.

-And his this tax and he thought he doesn't want to pay that tax in.
+And this tax increase, and he doesn't want to pay that tax increase.

 He doesn't want to pay the tax increase.